AndyCungkrinx/psad-fwsnort/README.md

 # Psad-Fwsnort
 Firewall combine with Iptables+PSAD+Fwsnort <br>
+This running as layer 7 NGFirewall.
+If u need using layer 2 for next level hardening, you can using firewalld or UWF.<br>
 Make sure u are running as root user <br>
 # Step For Installation <br>
 ================================================<br>